outerbounds/metaflow-trainium/README.md

 https://github.com/outerbounds/metaflow-trainium/assets/40632488/c89f8600-1038-4353-978a-2a347c3a2c49

 ## Step 3: Run experiments
 Once the required resources have been created and configured, please try to run the included [allreduce example](./allreduce-trn) as a basic test of the Metaflow/Trainium/Batch setup.
-When the allreduce example is successfully running, you can then proceed to the more

-interesting examples such as [Llama2-7b pretraining](./llama2-7b-pretrain-trn).
+When the allreduce example is successfully running, you can then proceed to the more realistic workflows such as [Llama2-7b pretraining](./llama2-7b-pretrain-trn).

 AWS Trainium is currently supported in us-east-1, us-east-2, and us-west-2.
 Please make sure that you are working in one of these supported regions.